tywall28-dev/bioinsight-radar/README.md

 ## Key Features

-- **Human-in-the-loop checkpoint**: you see a preliminary overview and data assessment before the full analysis runs, with the option to fetch more data targeting specific gaps
+- **Human-in-the-loop checkpoint** you see a preliminary overview and data assessment before the full analysis runs, with the option to fetch more data targeting specific gaps
-- **Persistent vector library**: ChromaDB stores BioBERT embeddings on disk; repeat queries on the same topic reuse ingested data without re-fetching
+- **Persistent vector library** ChromaDB stores BioBERT embeddings on disk; repeat queries on the same topic reuse ingested data without re-fetching
-- **Sentence-level provenance**: each abstract and grant is split into sentence passages at ingest; citations trace back to the exact source document
+- **Sentence-level provenance** each abstract and grant is split into sentence passages at ingest; citations trace back to the exact source document
-- **Dual-source analysis**: query PubMed (published findings) and NIH Reporter (active grant funding) independently or together; the report separates "what research shows" from "where funding is going"
+- **Dual-source analysis** query PubMed (published findings) and NIH Reporter (active grant funding) independently or together; the report separates "what research shows" from "where funding is going"
-- **Configurable fetch depth**: Quick (~150 docs/yr), Standard (~400), Deep (~800), Everything (all available, cap 3,000)
+- **Configurable fetch depth** Quick (~150 docs/yr), Standard (~400), Deep (~800), Everything (all available, cap 3,000)
-- **Structured verification**: every extracted claim is independently checked for factual grounding and query relevance before it appears in the report
+- **Structured verification** every extracted claim is independently checked for factual grounding and query relevance before it appears in the report

 ---